 - Monitored over 50 peregrine falcon and bald eagle nest sites and potential territories in Minnesota, Wisconsin, Iowa, Illinois, and Colorado.

-- Banded 50 falcons at 25 sites in Minnesota, Wisconsin, Iowa, and Illinois between May 30 and June 15!
-Covid-19 locked us out of a lot of sites this year, or we would have banded a record 88 falcons.
-At least two new cliff sites came online this year and we’re hopeful about a new peregrine falcon nest box in Cedar Rapids next year!
+- Banded 80 falcons at 29 sites in Minnesota, Wisconsin, Iowa, and Illinois between May 19 and June 22!
+At least one new cliff site came online this year and we are hopeful about even more next year!

 Thanks to our utility, industrial, and landowner partners for all of their help and support!
 A huge thanks to Brett Mandernack for including ‘our’ eagles in his studies and for sharing all of the data about their whereabouts and fates.
-Thanks also to David and Ann Lynch and Brian Malaise for their help with the transmitter project and to Bill Smith for his help monitoring eyries on the Mississippi River.
+Thanks also to Bill Smith and Jon Stravers for their help monitoring eyries on the Mississippi River.
 We couldn’t do it without all of you!

 Camera Research and Installation